-Students and parents/carers can see what's in the library on the Reading Cloud.
+Students and parents/carers can find out about the library on the Reading Cloud.

 All students have an account through which they can browse the school library online and keep track of what they have borrowed.

 Features include Reading Lists by interest, year group and AR book level.